Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Introduction

 Applying asteroseismic modelling to ensembles of \dsct stars within the same cluster or association enables cross-validation of stellar parameters and yields high-precision estimates of cluster ages.
 Because all members of a cluster are expected to share the same age and initial composition, differences in the inferred parameters from individual stars directly reflect the precision and limitations of the modelling framework.
 In the Pleiades, for example, asteroseismic fits to five \dsct stars revealed that non-rotating models systematically overestimated stellar densities, emphasizing the necessity of incorporating rotational effects in stellar models \citep{murphy_five_2022}.
-Similarly, large-sample analyses in the Cepheus-Hercules complex found that pulsator fractions increase with decreasing age and that rapid rotators, while more likely to pulsate, exhibit less regular mode patterns \citep{murphy_cepher_2024}.
+Similarly, large-sample analyses in the Cepheus-Hercules complex found that pulsator fractions are higher in younger populations and that rapid rotators, while more likely to pulsate, exhibit less regular mode patterns \citep{murphy_cepher_2024}.

 Despite these advances, existing model grids have significant limitations.
 Previous grids either cover only a fraction of the main sequence lifetime \citep{murphy_grid_2023}, neglect rotation entirely, or include a limited range of pulsation modes.
-To address these shortcomings and provide a comprehensive resource for the asteroseismic community, we have developed an extensive grid of 30 million stellar pulsation models computed using the stellar evolution code \textsc{mesa} (Modules for Experiments in Stellar Astrophysics; r24.03.1; \citealt{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023_MESA}) and the stellar oscillation code GYRE (v7.2.1; \citealt{gyre1, gyre2, gyre3}).
-For this grid, we simulated the evolution of approximately 25,000 stars with varying masses, initial metallicities, and surface rotation velocities, across thousands of ages each (described below).
+To address these shortcomings and provide a comprehensive resource for the asteroseismic community, we have developed an extensive grid of 25 million stellar pulsation models computed using the stellar evolution code \mesa \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023_MESA} and the stellar oscillation code \gyre \citep{gyre1, gyre2, gyre3}.
+For this grid, we simulated the evolution of approximately 20,000 stars with varying masses, initial metallicities, and surface rotation velocities, across thousands of ages each (described below).
 Our grid extends beyond previous work by:

 \begin{enumerate} \item \textit{Incorporation of rotation}:

 Stars exhibiting \dsct pulsations typically lie above the Kraft break, a well-defined transition in stellar structure and rotational behaviour that separates low-mass, slowly rotating stars from higher-mass, rapidly rotating ones \citep{Kraft_break_1967}.
 The break occurs near $T_{\rm eff} \sim 6550$\,K, and $M \sim 1.37$\,M$_\odot$, with a characteristic width of only $\sim$200\,K and 0.11\,M$_\odot$ in mass \citep{beyer_kraft_2024}.
 This boundary separates lower-mass stars with deep convective envelopes, capable of sustaining magnetic dynamos and undergoing significant angular momentum loss via magnetized winds, from higher-mass stars with predominantly radiative envelopes.
 In the latter, magnetic braking is inefficient or absent.
 The Kraft break coincides with a structural transition to thin, ionization-driven surface convection zones \citep{cantiello_envelope_2019, jermyn_atlas_2022}.